-There are two chambers too!
+There are two chambers with this dispenser.
 Not only can you fit treats in there but also meals (kibbles).
-If your doodle eats a little too fast, then this can also help with slowing them down a bit.
+And if your doodle eats a little too fast, then this can also help with slowing them down a bit.

 Just make sure you get a size Large for your Labradoodle.
 If you’re interested in this, check it out at Amazon.
 But don’t just take our word for it.
 There’s a reason why it’s so highly reviewed!

-There are a ton of great smart dog toys and puzzles for your Labradoodle.
+There are simply a ton of great smart dog toys and puzzles for your Labradoodle.
 You don’t need to settle for these two.
 There are so many great ones you can find with a few minutes on Amazon.
 Have a look around and pick for yourself.

-What’s important is that you provide some toys that can mentally stimulate your Labradoodles mind.
+What’s more important is that you provide some toys that can mentally stimulate your dog’s mind.
 Without mental stimulation, it could lead to some destructive behavior such as chewing up the couch or your favorite pair of shoes.